Nan Shaolin Wuzuquan

-This is the only official website of the International Nan Shaolin Wuzuquan (Chee Kim Thong) school in Europe.
-Shifu Han is the only official Chief Instructor appointed by our late Shizu Chee Kim Thong to teach Wuzuquan in Europe.
+This is the official website of the Nan Shaolin Wuzuquan Chee Kim Thong (Han Jin Yuan) school in UK / Europe.

 Southern Shaolin Five Ancestors or Nan Shaolin Wuzuquan, is, as its name suggests, based on the combination of five major Chinese Shaolin martial art systems.
 These systems evolved as a result of five great masters combining the accumulation of their knowledge to create a single system under the direction of the famous Bak Yu-Feng in the Yuan Dynasty (1271-1367 A.D.).

-“To organise, encourage and promote Chinese Martial Arts as a form of physical and mental training, for health as an art of self defence and as part of Chinese cultural heritage”.
+“To organise, encourage and promote Chinese Martial Arts as a form of physical and mental training, for health as an art of self defence and as part of Chinese cultural heritage” in memory of Grandmaster Han Jin Yuan.

 Latest News